Orangutan: Fossil record

 The three orangutan species are the only extant members of the subfamily Ponginae.
-This subfamily also includes extinct apes such as Lufengpithecus, which occurred 8–2 mya in southern China and Thailand.
-Indopithecus, which lived in India from 9.2 to 8.6 mya; and Sivapithecus, which lived in India and Pakistan from 12.5 mya until 8.5 mya.
+This subfamily also includes extinct apes such as Lufengpithecus, which occurred 8–2 mya in southern China and Thailand; Indopithecus, which lived in India from 9.2 to 8.6 mya; and Sivapithecus, which lived in India and Pakistan from 12.5 mya until 8.5 mya.
 These animals likely lived in drier and cooler environments than orangutans do today.
 Khoratpithecus piriyai, which lived 5–7 mya in Thailand, is believed to be the closest known relative of the living orangutans and inhabited similar environments.
 The largest known primate, Gigantopithecus, was also a member of Ponginae and lived in China, from 2 mya to 300,000 years ago.

 The oldest known record of Pongo is from the Early Pleistocene of Chongzuo, consisting of teeth ascribed to extinct species P. weidenreichi.
 Pongo is found as part of the faunal complex in the Pleistocene cave assemblage in Vietnam, alongside Giganopithecus, though it is known only from teeth.
 Some fossils described under the name P. hooijeri have been found in Vietnam, and multiple fossil subspecies have been described from several parts of southeastern Asia.
 It is unclear if these belong to P. pygmaeus or P. abelii or, in fact, represent distinct species.
 During the Pleistocene, Pongo had a far more extensive range than at present, extending throughout Sundaland and mainland Southeast Asia and South China.
 Teeth of orangutans are known from Peninsular Malaysia that date to 60,000 years ago.
-The range of orangutans had contracted significantly by the end of the Pleistocene, most likely because of the reduction of forest habitat during the Last Glacial Maximum.Though they may have survived into the Holocene in Cambodia and Vietnam.
+The youngest remains from South China, which are teeth assigned to P. weidenreichi, date to between 66 and 57,000 years ago.
+The range of orangutans had contracted significantly by the end of the Pleistocene, most likely because of the reduction of forest habitat during the Last Glacial Maximum.
+They may have nevertheless survived into the Holocene in Cambodia and Vietnam.